roshanx911/roshanx911.github.io/_posts/2020-08-14-crud-admin-panel-with-php-and-mysql.markdown

 ![alt text](https://i.imgur.com/Syjw2UB.png)

 > Note: Hierarchy Diagram is an architectural diagram, which represent the structured design of the system using simple notations.
-This is an useful diagram to understand the dynamic structure of a system.
+This is a useful diagram to understand the dynamic structure of a system.

 {% highlight html %}